Comparison of Aggregate series rockets.

 Quite a number of umbelliferous plants are used in cooking, including angelica, chervil, and caraway, as well as parsley and the root vegetables carrot and parsnip.
 It is as well to know therefore, that one of them, a common wild plant, is dangerously poisonous.
 This is hemlock.

 The flowers are small and white and borne in umbels like those of other plants of the family.
 The stem is hollow and green, spotted and purple.
-The plant has an unpleasant 'mousy' smell when crushed or bruised, and this is probably the surest way of recognising it.
+The plant has an unpleasant 'mousy' smell when crushed or bruised, and this is probably the surest way of recognizing it.

 The poison was used by the ancient Greeks for executing criminals, and the philosopher Socrates was put to death this way.